-3.5 Advisory Committee on Extended Day and Child Care Programs low.
+Ms. Javanfar reported on the Advisory Committee on Extended Day and Child Care Programs of 27 January 2021, updating the ACE members on pertinent discussions that may inform considerations of equity.
+She noted that due to COVID-19 there are many staffing challenges and enrolment is low.
 She mentioned that the District was making an effort to connect with parents to assess their requirements for service.
 From an equity standpoint, she shared that there was a notable reduction of the number of families who are on the waiting list for subsidies.